 Documentary photography is not posed at all.
 Images capture the real, straight-forward glimpse into someone’s life.
 Think of birth photography.
 In these images, no one is looking at the camera and often no one is smiling.

 Lifestyle photography sits comfortably in between traditional and documentary photography.
 Images capture the essence, emotion, and connection of the subjects being photographed.
-That doesn’t mean that the subjects aren’t posed.
-There is still a great deal of posing and direction going on.
-The photographer directs the scene, but not the emotion that is captured.
+That doesn’t mean that the subjects aren’t directed.
+The photographer uses prompts to invoke authentic action.
+You might be directed to sit between your children and tell them a story.
+The images capture the connection and emotion that happen after the prompt.
+So essentially, your photographer directs the scene, but not the emotion that is captured.
 Tender, sweet moments between loved ones can be frozen in time with lifestyle images.

 Not everyone will be looking at the camera in every photo.
 In fact the magic is in the photos where you are connecting with the ones you love the most, not the camera.